 *Prices dependent on students having completed the relevant Certificate III level qualification and units.

 T/A – Traineeship / Apprenticeship

 Our Fees page covers how we set our fees and includes refund information.
 It adheres to government requirements set annually.
-Fees are calculated on the number of hours enrolled so these prices should be taken as a guide only.
-The student tuition fees as published are subject to change given individual circumstances at enrolment.
+All fees are based on qualification program hours and tuition fees may vary depending on units/hours undertaken or changed electives and student tuition fees as published are subject to change given individual circumstances at enrolment.

 Assessment of this course may involve the following types of assessment.

 - Written activities / projects

 - Recognition of prior learning (RPL)

 RPL, or recognition or prior learning, is available to all applicants.
 You will need to provide a portfolio of supporting evidence upon enrolment.
 We honor credit transfers from all current nationally recognised training.
 You will need to provide statements of attainment from your previous study.
 To find out more about how to provide information for credit transfers or RPL see here.